mgeri/udptunneler/README.md

 See the makefile for details.

-You can download the current binaries from the [release page].
+You can download the current binaries from [releases](https://github.com/mgeri/udptunneler/releases).

 ## Usage
 In order to use the `udptunneler` you need to start the server side first, then the client side.